Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 There are three contracts in this subscription system.

 + *Service Contract*

   A validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending endpoint.
 It also allows the wallet address with the user(merchant) NFT to update the metadata as well as deactivate the service.

 + *Account Contract*

   A validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the Account contract address.
-It also alows the wallet address containing the user(subscriber) NFT to update the metadata for the Account and deletes the user account by burning the Account NFTs.
+It also allows the wallet address containing the user(subscriber) NFT to update the metadata for the Account and deletes the user account by burning the Account NFTs.

 + *Payment Contract*

   This is the core validator.
 The validator responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
 The contract incorporates a linear vesting mechanism to gradually release subscription fees to the merchant over a subscriber specified subscription period.

 #pagebreak()